qlik-oss/corectl/docs/corectl_completion.md

 ### Options inherited from parent commands

 ```
-  -a, --app string               App name, if no app is specified a session app is used instead.
+  -a, --app string               App name, if no app is specified a session app is used instead
   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line
   -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076")
       --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default [])
       --no-data                  Open app without data
   -t, --traffic                  Log JSON websocket traffic to stdout
       --ttl string               Qlik Associative Engine session time to live in seconds (default "30")
-  -v, --verbose                  Logs extra information
+  -v, --verbose                  Log extra information
 ```

 ### SEE ALSO